British–Irish Council: Background

+Overview and structure

 The nine heads of government meet at summits twice per year.
 Additionally, there are regular meetings that deal with specific sectors which are attended by the corresponding ministers.
 Representatives of members operate in accordance with whatever procedures for democratic authority and accountability are in force in their respective elected legislatures.

 England, unlike the other countries of the United Kingdom, is not represented separately, as it does not have its own devolved administration.
 It is thus solely represented on the council as part of the United Kingdom.
 Although Cornwall technically holds observer status on the Council due to its language, it is also represented by the UK government.

 The work of the council is financed by members through mutual agreement as required.
 At the ninth meeting of the Council in July 2007 it was decided that with devolved government returned to Northern Ireland that an opportune time existed "to undertake a strategic review of the Council's work programmes, working methods and support arrangements."
 This decision included the potential for a permanent standing secretariat, which was established in Edinburgh, Scotland, on 4 January 2012.

 At its June 2010 summit, the Council decided to move forward on recommendations to enhance the relationship between it and the British-Irish Parliamentary Assembly (BIPA).
 The British-Irish Parliamentary Assembly is made up of members from the parliaments and assemblies of the same states and regions as the members of the British–Irish Council.
 The Council tasked its secretariat with moving this work forward in conjunction with the BIPA's secretariat.